-“The goal of IVF has always been the creation of a single baby from a single embryo, and now it’s finally possible”. – Dr. Robert E. Anderson
+“The goal of IVF has always been the creation of a single baby from a single embryo.
+Now it’s finally possible with single embryo transfer.” – Dr. Robert E. Anderson

-For many years we have been working to improve the outcomes of our IVF cycles by individualizing treatment plans and constantly improving conditions in the laboratory.
+For many years we have been working to improve the outcomes of our IVF cycles.
+We have individualized treatment plans and constantly improved conditions in the laboratory.
 This has resulted in some amazing success in several groups of women that we have treated.

-We have suspected for a long time that the efficiency of IVF is limited primarily by the genetic makeup of the embryos transferred, which is largely determined by the genetic makeup of the eggs.’
-Since we have been performing Pre-Implantation Genetic Screening (PGS) on blastocysts (Day 5 or 6 embryos),’ we have found that this is indeed the case. ‘ Because the pregnancy rates resulting from PGS are so high, we have found that we only need to transfer one embryo for most women to be successful.’
-We have obtained a clinical pregnancy rate of 88% with an ongoing pregnancy rate of 71% when one genetically normal embryo is transferred (women of all ages, average age 36.5 years) .’
-The embryo implantation rate for this group is 88%.’
-This compares to the results from women using egg donors who have not done PGS, where we have an ongoing /live birth rate of 91% with an embryo implantation rate of 76%.
+We have obtained a clinical pregnancy rate of 88% with an ongoing pregnancy rate of 71% when one genetically normal embryo is transferred (women of all ages, average age 36.5 years).
+The embryo implantation rate for this group is 88%.
+This compares to the results from women using egg donors who have not done PGT-A, where we have an ongoing /live birth rate of 91% with an embryo implantation rate of 76%.